Sparganothis tunicana

 Sparganothis tunicana is a species of moth of the family Tortricidae.
 It is found in North America in California, Washington, Oregon, Utah, Idaho and British Columbia.

 The length of the forewings is 6.5-9.5 mm.
-The forewings are yellow with brown to purplish-brown markings.

 The larvae feed on Trifolium hybridum, Baccharis species, Lomatium nudicaule, Lomatium utriculatum, Pinus ponderosa, Populus species, Trifolium pratense, Rosa species and Lithospermum ruderale.